 The “Summary” section of your LinkedIn profile is a vital part of your LinkedIn presence.
 You have 2,000 characters to give readers a brief snapshot of who you are.

-One thing that is new in the “new look” LinkedIn is that the first 120-130 characters of your Summary will appear as a “preview” below your headline and location when someone is viewing your profile.
+The first 120-130 characters of your Summary will appear as a “preview” below your headline and location when someone is viewing your profile.

 When someone is using the LinkedIn app, only the first six words of your Summary will appear.
 So the first 2-3 sentences need to instantly get your prospects interested in your profile — or, even better, get them excited about reading the rest of your profile.